-At the end of the course the student will be able to use the acquired knowledge to critically frame the current policy choices and he/she will be able to demonstrate their relationship with the functioning of health and social-health systems, even when these choices have not been directly addressed during the lectures.
-The student will know how to describe the configuration and evolution of the Italian health and social-health system in a comparative perspective and he/she will know how to identify, for both areas of policy dealt, the main socio-demographic and economic challenges and the reform guidelines undertaken by Italy in the past , especially during the last decade.
+At the end of the course the student will be able to use the acquired knowledge to critically frame the current policy choices and he/she will be able to demonstrate their connection with the functioning of health and social-health systems, even when these choices have not been directly addressed during the lectures.
+The student will know how to describe the configuration and evolution of the Italian health and social-health system in a comparative perspective and he/she will know how to identify, for both areas of policy dealt, the main socio-demographic and economic challenges and the reforms undertaken by Italy especially during the last three decades.

 Lesson period: Second trimester

 (In case of multiple editions, please check the period, as it may vary)